rabbitmq/rabbitmq-website/site/oauth2-examples.md

 </pre>

 These are the fields relevant for RabbitMQ:
 - `sub` ([Subject](https://tools.ietf.org/html/rfc7519#page-9)) this is the identify of the subject of the token. **RabbitMQ uses this field to identify the user**.
 This token corresponds to the `rabbit_admin` end user.
-If we logged into the management ui, we would see it in the top-right corner.
-If this were an AMPQ user, we would see it on each connection listed in the connections tab.
+If you logged into the management ui, you would see it in the top-right corner.
+If this were an AMPQ user, you would see it on each connection listed in the connections tab.
   UAA would add 2 more fields relative to the *subject*: a `user_id` with the same value as the `sub` field, and `user_name` with user's name.
 In UAA, the `sub`/`user_id` fields contains the user identifier, which is a GUID.

 - `client_id` (not part of the RFC-7662) identifies the OAuth client that obtained the JWT.
-We used `rabbit_client` client to obtain the JWT for `rabbit_admin` user. **RabbitMQ also [uses](https://github.com/rabbitmq/rabbitmq-auth-backend-oauth2/blob/master/src/rabbit_auth_backend_oauth2.erl#L169) this field to identify the user**.
+You used `rabbit_client` client to obtain the JWT for `rabbit_admin` user. **RabbitMQ also [uses](https://github.com/rabbitmq/rabbitmq-auth-backend-oauth2/blob/master/src/rabbit_auth_backend_oauth2.erl#L169) this field to identify the user**.

 - `aud` ([Audience](https://tools.ietf.org/html/rfc7519#page-9)) this identifies the recipients and/or resource_server of the JWT. **RabbitMQ uses this field to validate the token**.
-When we configured RabbitMQ OAuth plugin, we set `resource_server_id` attribute with the value `rabbitmq`.
+When you configured RabbitMQ OAuth plugin, you set `resource_server_id` attribute with the value `rabbitmq`.
 The list of audience must have the `rabbitmq` otherwise RabbitMQ rejects the token.

 - `jti` ([JWT ID](https://tools.ietf.org/html/rfc7662#section-2.2)) this is just an identifier for the JWT